giellalt/lang-smj/docs/smj.md

 and adjectives, Y for verbs and Q for processes common to all The symbols themselves are used in the following way:

+OBS: the definitions are not all correct or sufficiently specific

 * ****X1:0****:  Deletes final consonants in short essive of odd syllables
 * ****X2:0****:  WeG and neutralization of g8, etc. (hivsik-hivsiga)